 Two cases were reported of HIV-positive patients who developed dyshidrotic eczema as an immune reconstitution inflammatory syndrome shortly after highly active antiretroviral therapy.
 Pompholyx has also been described as a manifestation of symptomatic HIV infection, including in individuals who do not respond to topical and systemic therapies and whose condition resolves only after the initiation of combination antiretroviral therapy.

-A recent publication provides an algorithm for the diagnosis of chronic hand dermatitis, which offers an easy way of classifying these conditions, helping in the decision making when choosing treatment modalities.
+One publication provides an algorithm for the diagnosis of chronic hand dermatitis, which offers an easy way of classifying these conditions, helping in the decision making when choosing treatment modalities.

 Symmetrical crops of clear vesicles and/or bullae on the palms and lateral aspects of the fingers characterize dyshidrotic eczema.
 The feet, the soles, and the lateral aspects of toes also may be affected.
 (See the images below.)